 Absolutely fabulous.
 What a great adventure with gracious and accommodating hosts!
 Completely unexpected level of pampering and friendship with spectacular trails.
 This is how I want to vacation moving forward.
 We will be back and we highly recommend this adventure!

 California’s Sierra Nevada, renowned for its perfect combination of accessibility and wilderness, combines the allure of iconic landscapes with world-class trails and cuisine that will make you fall in love with the region.
-From valley floor routes to challenging alpine paths, this adventure showcases America’s mountain playground through a runner’s perspective.
+From winding, pumice trails beneath towers of columnar basalt to challenging, alpine terrain, this adventure showcases America’s mountain playground through a runner’s perspective.

-Flights to and from Fresno, California are not included.
+Flights to and from Reno, Nevada are not included.
 Additionally, alcoholic beverages, travel insurance, personal purchases/souvenirs, guide gratuities, and personal running gear are not covered in the trip cost.

 We strongly recommend purchasing comprehensive travel insurance that includes trip cancellation and emergency evacuation coverage.